5 Steps to Move On and Let Go of a Past Relationship

 • Conflict and arguments in the relationship that can’t be resolved

 These are important life challenges, right?
 And it’s no wonder they can be quite heavy and difficult to feel and process on your own.
-That’s why I often say it's such a gift to talk to someone like a therapist or a coach during this time (and always, if you’re able), to cry if you need to cry endlessly for days, to take time off of work if you need to in order to process what you're feeling, and if you need to be a mess for a little while, letting yourself be a mess for a little while.
-Sometimes we need to be messy before we can find some semblance of “normal” again.
+That’s why I often say it's such a gift to talk to someone like a therapist or a coach during this time (and always, if you’re able), to give yourself space to fall apart a little if that’s where you are, to take time off of work if you need to in order to process what you're feeling, and if you need to be a mess for a little while, letting yourself be a mess for a little while.
+Sometimes we need to fall apart and be a little (or a lot) messy before we begin finding steadier ground again.

 2. Get the answers you need.

 Oftentimes we have trouble moving on from past relationships because we lack the closure that we hoped we’d get.
 There are things we wanted to say or things we wanted to ask and find out that we didn't quite have a chance to ask and find out.
-These unspoken words and unexpressed emotions can really carry themselves with us for a long period of time so it's important that we create an opportunity for ourselves to express what we want to express and to get the answers we need to get.
+And so, sometimes part of healing involves expressing what was left unsaid, seeking clarity, or allowing ourselves to ask the questions that still feel emotionally unfinished — while also recognizing that not every relationship gives us the kind of closure we hoped for.

 Depending on your situation this might take place in a number of different ways.
 You might start with journaling about the questions that you have for your previous partner.
 You might also vent to your friend about something that you really want to yet don't know about why your relationship ended, why your partner felt the way they did, or why things didn't work out when it looked like they were going to for a while.